Deaths of Baltimore firefighters in blaze ruled homicides

 “The incendiary classification is an important step forward in this investigation,” said Toni M. Crosby, the ATF special agent in charge.

 Four firefighters were battling a blaze the morning of Jan.
-24 when part of the unoccupied, three-story rowhome collapsed.
+24 when part of the unoccupied, three-story rowhouse collapsed.

-Paramedic/firefighters Kenneth Lacayo and Kelsey Sadler were pulled from the fire and brought to a trauma hospital, where they were both pronounced dead.
+Paramedics/firefighters Kenneth Lacayo and Kelsey Sadler were pulled from the fire and brought to a trauma hospital, where they were both pronounced dead.
 Lt.
 Paul Butrim was recovered from the building and pronounced dead at the scene.

 EMT/firefighter John McMaster was initially put on life support, but he was released from the hospital a few days later.